Thursday, 20 February 2020

 (The following info canNOT be applied to everyone.)

-To help boost your immune, anti-inflammatory, good for cardiovascular, to promote quicker recovery, to promote healthy skin, & so on:
+To help boost your immune, anti-inflammatory, good for cardiovascular, to promote quicker recovery, to promote healthy skin, overall health & so on:

 - omega-3 fatty acids